mcglasp/ms4-big-idea-books/README.md

 **Code**

-Some of the code in this project was either taken from of built upon that covered in the Boutique Ado project.
+Some of the code in this project was either taken from or built upon that covered in the Boutique Ado project.
 I have noted in the code where this is the case, but it is mainly the case within the Checkout app.
 I have done my best to write this from scratch in order to understand the processes involved, customising as I go.
 However, it is necessarily similar — or even identical — at times due to the very specific nature of these processes and the need for them to operate precisely, therefore I have not veered far from the original code.

 Specific credit is due to Stackoverflow user Henty who gave me guidance on the best way to approach setting up my Campaign model.